MEng, PhD, CEng, MIET

 - Research Associate, IPCRESS Project, Compressor Group, Whittle Laboratory

-For the last three years I have been working on the aerodynamic design of tidal turbines to improve their ability to cope with large unsteadiness in the incoming ﬂow which causes large ﬂuctuations in thrust and torque.
+Her previous research in the Department was on the aerodynamic design of tidal turbines.
+Her group worked to improve the turbines’ ability to cope with large unsteadiness in the incoming ﬂow which causes large ﬂuctuations in thrust and torque.
 These unsteady loads generate fatigue stresses in the blades and drive-train of the turbine and thus signiﬁcantly reduce its lifespan.